Clynelish 14 Year Old 1

 Taste:

-As is often the case, especially with single malts, the taste is unsurprisingly similar to the nose with the same gentle, lingering, complex flavours making themselves known to the palate, much in the same order as above.
+As is often the case, especially with single malts, the taste is unsurprisingly similar to the nose with the same gentle, lingering, complex flavors making themselves known to the palate, much in the same order as above.
 The pineapple turns into more of a general sweet dried fruit.
-The finish is magnificent, with the salt and smokiness taking a step forward to become the dominating flavours.
+The finish is magnificent, with the salt and smokiness taking a step forward to become the dominating flavors.

-To summarise, this is a fantastic, mild-mannered yet complex whisky.
-At a rough £30 or $50, you could do a heck of a lot worse.
+To summarize, this is a fantastic, mild-mannered yet complex whisky.
+At about $50, you could do a lot worse.